lucas874/swarm-composition-artifact/README.md

 * Storing scripts in home folder of image as xyz.sh or installing them as /usr/local/bin/xyz like now?

 #### TODO:
 * Remove date command invocation from scripts.
+DONE
 * Output where results are stored in scripts.
+DONE
 * LOG things from demos as well
 * Remember to check -- if everything ok then ok otherwise send log file to us blabla
 * TEst if everythin works with redirecting stderr to log file so like make rust code not work see if stack trace logged etc.
 * Report to same log everywhere?
+DONE.
+Except for demos should be separate...
 * You may assume bash.
 Try with mounting.
 May assume that we can hand in a readme and the artifact itself.
 * add more logging so that we can se how/if something goes wrong. look at tracing.
 * Pipe to pv instead of dev null.
 Log everything basically, building and running.
 Looking is for our sake.